polodimgt/Looking-for-a-6-month-internship-as-Data-Analyst/README.md

 I’m currently learning data science and machine learning
 You can reach me by mail "paul.demgt@gmail.com" or on whatsapp "+33 6 51 94 15 58"

-Here you can find some of my works during my interships :
+Here you can find some of my works during my internships :
 - creation and design of an e-commerce website via CMS (oxatis) as webmaster by VA PRESS GROUP during 2 month in 2019
 https://www.va-editions.fr/
 - several of my works by Spallian as data analyst during 4 month in 2020